Energinet-DataHub/energy-origin/doc/authorization-onboarding/readme.md

 This is a small document describing how we want to manually onboard 3rd party clients to Energy Track and Trace.
 This could be companies like Flexidao or Granular.
 There are two versions of the onboarding process below.
 Too Long Didn't Read version and Detailed with screenshots guide

+A client can be created as a normal-client or a trial-client.
+A normal-client has access to normal organizations and a trial-client has access to trial organizations.

+A customer can be provided with both client types (they will have different ids/secrets).

 ## TLDR Version

 Onboarding clients to Demo: